Trey Herr

 The Internet of Things (IoT) refers to the increasing convergence of the physical and digital worlds and it affects us all.
 Hundreds of “things” are being connected to the Internet and each other, with more than fifty billion devices expected to be connected by 2030.
 Many IoT devices are manufactured abroad at low cost with little consideration for security.
 How can we secure these devices, especially those manufactured outside the United States?

-Trey Herr is senior director of the Cyber Statecraft Initiative (CSI), part of the Atlantic Council Technology Programs, and assistant professor of global security and policy at American University’s School of International Service.
+Trey Herr is a former senior director of the Cyber Statecraft Initiative (CSI), part of the Atlantic Council Technology Programs, and assistant professor of global security and policy at American University’s School of International Service.
 The CSI team works at the intersection of cybersecurity and geopolitics across conflict, cloud computing, supply chain policy, and more.
 Previously, Herr was a senior security strategist with Microsoft handling cybersecurity policy, as well as a fellow with the Belfer Cybersecurity Project at the Harvard Kennedy School and a nonresident fellow with the Hoover Institution at Stanford University.
 He holds a PhD in political science and BS in musical theatre and political science.